opensvc/docs.opensvc.com/source/compliance.campaigns.rst

 On a set of servers exercising all possible ruleset contextualizations, test the module using the commands::

-  $ sudo nodemgr updatecomp
+  $ om node updatecomp

-  $ sudo nodemgr compliance fix --module it.sys.linux.repo
+  $ om node compliance fix --module it.sys.linux.repo

 Check the logs in the :menuselection:`Compliance --> Logs` view or in the output of the fix command, verify that the package manager behaves as expected.